doodlewind/react-ssd1306/docs/tutorial.md

 # Render React to Embedded LCD
-We know that one of React’s biggest selling points, is the versatility of “Learn once, write anywhere”.
+We know that one of React’s biggest selling points, is the versatility of "Learn once, write anywhere".
 But how can we render UI with React outside the web browser, or even outside Node.js?
 This article will take React straight-through the embedded driver layer, allowing modern front-end technology being seamlessly integrated with classic hardware.

 ## Background Overview
 This time our render target is a 0.96 inch dot matrix LCD screen, whose model is SSD1306.
 Its resolution is only 128x64, you may have used it to scroll through the lyrics in the early days when black and white MP3 was popular.
 How small is this chip?
 I took this photo as a physical comparison: